Baily's beads

 Observers in the path of totality of a solar eclipse see first a gradual covering of the Sun by the lunar silhouette for just a small duration of time from around one minute to four minutes, followed by the diamond ring effect (visible without filters) as the last bit of photosphere disappears.
 As the burst of light from the ring fades, Baily's beads appear as the last bits of the bright photosphere shine through valleys aligned at the edge of the Moon.
 As the Baily's beads disappear behind the advancing lunar edge (the beads also reappear at the end of totality), a thin reddish edge called the chromosphere (the Greek chrōma meaning "color") appears.
 Though the reddish hydrogen radiation is most visible to the unaided eye, the chromosphere also emits thousands of additional spectral lines.

+Beaded solar eclipses occur during an eclipse when the Sun and Moon have nearly identical apparent sizes.
+During a beaded eclipse, the rim of the Moon displays Baily's beads at many points all around the Moon and the brightness of the Sun remains from around 2000x to 10x greater than a complete total eclipse (ranging from about magnitude 99.8% to slightly more than 100.00%).
+The use of a smooth mean lunar radius to mathematically determine totality versus annularity does not take into account the deeper lunar valley floors which display the beaded photosphere points.
+Some authors have argued that since the Sun's photosphere is not fully extinguished during the beaded totality of the shortest hybrid total eclipses (such as the solar eclipse of 3 October 1986), these eclipses should be classified as only annular eclipses.
+The diamond ring effects in the moments just before and after a beaded eclipse are often referred to as diamond tiaras.
+Beaded annularity or totality duration is very short - less than about 12 seconds.
+However, the annularity duration before and after beaded hybrid totality and beaded annularity can be longer.

 Observational history

 Although Baily is often said to have discovered the cause of the feature which bears his name, Sir Edmond Halley made the first recorded observations of Baily's beads during the solar eclipse of 3 May 1715.
 Halley described and correctly ascertained the cause of the effect in his "Observations of the late Total Eclipse of the Sun [...]" in the Philosophical Transactions of the Royal Society:

 The term "Baily's beads" then came into use after Baily described the phenomenon to the Royal Astronomical Society in December 1836.
 Having observed the solar eclipse of 15 May 1836 from Jedburgh in the Scottish Borders, he reported that: